ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

    - Notice the SSH key with your $BASENAME.
 1. Locate the Power SSH key:
    - Navigate to [Power SSH keys](/power/ssh-keys).
-   - On the left side navigation panel select the workspace with your $BASENAME.
+   - On the left side navigation panel select the workspace from the drop down below the word **Workspaces** with your $BASENAME.
    - Notice the SSH key with your $BASENAME.

 Optionally verify that the contents of the cloud ssh key matches the content of the public key file.